theriley106/turo_analytics/README.md

 <center><h1><a href="http://turo-analytics.herokuapp.com/">Check out the Turo Analytics Web App</a></h1></center>

+## Dataset

-## Getting Dataset
+### Getting Dataset

 To create the dataset I needed to pull information on every vehicle listing while using the least amount of networks requests as possible.
-To do this, I created an algorithm in *genLatLong.py* that attempts to find the largest covered area while using the least amount of coordinates.
+To do this, I created a (pretty greedy) algorithm in *genLatLong.py* that attempts to find the largest covered area while using the least amount of coordinates.

 <p align="center">
   <img src="src/searchLongLat.png"/>
 </p>

 <i><h3 align="center">Data Visualization representing the Long/Lat points used to create the Dataset</h3></i>

-## Dataset

 This dataset contains information on roughly ~40,000 currently listed (As of 07/08/2018) vehicles on Turo.
 The dataset contains the following information for each vehicle.

-## Example Response
+### Example Response

 ```javascript
 {